When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The Fourteen Eyes further extend upon the Five Eyes and Nine Eyes Alliances by adding additional states collectively known as SIGINT Seniors Europe (SSEUR).
 This consists of the following countries:

-Like the Nine Eyes, the exact details of the agreement between the Fourteen Eyes and Five Eyes is not known.
-What we do know is countries in SSEUR regularly collaborate with FVEY to share and receive intelligence data.
-However, since they do not have a formal agreement, their level of responsibilities and rights in the alliance are unclear.
+Like the Nine Eyes, the exact details of the agreement between the Fourteen Eyes and Five Eyes are unknown.
+What we do know is that countries in SSEUR regularly collaborate with FVEY to share and receive intelligence data.
+However, since they do not have a formal agreement, their level of responsibilities and rights in the alliance is unclear.

 Third-Party Contributors